 keeping the head cool

 keeping cool in the sun

+When working in the garden, it can get pretty hot, so I made the wife a solar face cooler that runs 2 small CPU fans.
+Works well in full sun, and is very light weight.
 Not being the type that is easily satisfied, I got a bit carried away with my mega solar hat.
 The panel on top has a self powered X/Y tracker, with slip ring power output, and also has a hatband made from rechargeable NIMH cells set up as a 12V string.
 The panels around the brim are two parallel strings, so no mater which way you are facing the cells can charge.
 A bit on the top heavy side for every day use, but it is a great way to get people to come over to our alt energy displays at green events.

 (Posted 5/24/2011 by mikey)

 Old Rear projection TV lens makes solar furnace

 The local transfer station always has some old TVs.
 I took some tools with me and stripped off the fresnell lens from a big rear projection set that had been sitting for a couple of weeks.
 The corner was cracked, so I cut out the central portion and used some silicone to glue it into a steel mounting ring.
 I mounted it to a tracking base, and did some experiments.
 Wow this baby can generate some pretty high temperatures.
 I started by melting a 3/8" hole clear through a 1/4" thick piece of lead in less than a minute.
 Then I grabbed some stones and proceeded to turn them into lava.
 One must have had some stored gasses, so the molten rock made a beautiful glass bubble.
 Wonder what else I can do with this?

 (Posted 3/29/2011 by mikey)

 California or bust!
 Solar modified mobility scooter